-Third party failure to deliver merchandise from our distribution centers to our stores and to customers could result in lost sales or reduce demand for our merchandise.
+Third party failure to deliver merchandise from our distribution centers to our stores and to customers or a disruption or adverse condition affecting our distribution centers could result in lost sales or reduce demand for our merchandise.

 The success of our stores depends on their timely receipt of merchandise from our distribution facilities, and the success of Direct depends on the timely delivery of merchandise to our customers.
 Independent third party transportation companies deliver our merchandise to our stores and to our customers.
 Some of these third parties employ personnel represented by a labor union.
 Disruptions in the delivery of merchandise or work stoppages by employees of these third parties could delay the timely receipt of merchandise, which could result in cancelled sales, a loss of loyalty to our brand and excess inventory.
-Timely receipt of merchandise by our stores and our customers may also be affected by factors such as inclement weather, natural disasters and acts of terrorism.
+Timely receipt of merchandise by our stores and our customers may also be affected by factors such as inclement weather, natural disasters, accidents, system failures and acts of terrorism.
 We may respond by increasing markdowns or initiating marketing promotions, which would decrease our gross profits and net income.